SharatMehrotra/Codeforces-Contest-List-Generator/README.md

 If it's written in a single line, it's an upcoming contest.

 ##### Room for improvement #####
-1. Improve the readability of the text file.
+1. Improve the readability of the text file. (closed)
-2. Display the dates as well
+2. Display the dates as well. (closed)